JongWasTaken/easympv/README.md

 Extends base mpv with more features and makes it a bit more user-friendly.
-Currently supports Windows and Linux (and probably BSD).
+Currently supports Windows and Linux.
-macOS support is planned, but currently not implemented.
+macOS (and probably BSD) support is planned, but currently not fully tested.
+Most features should work though.

 ## Features
 - Menus with custom Fonts